Frequently Asked Questions

 5) Do I use CNC to produce my work?

 Almost a blasphemous thought!
-I do get the question.
+I do get the question though.
 All of the finished carved surfaces are cut with chisels made around 1800, when toolmakers were artisans in their own right.

 6) Do I carve the same pieces more than once?

 On rare occasions I will but it can never be the exactly the same, especially on the more substantial pieces.
 Each piece of wood is unique and the work done by hand.
-Smaller pieces are more likely to be done a few times.
-Customizing is one way to make each unique and interesting, and yours.
+The second time is rarely as good!